Contributor Guide

 pre-commit run --all-files

-Your code must always be accompanied by corresponding tests, if tests are not present your code will not be merged.
+Your code must always be accompanied by corresponding tests.
+Code without accompanying tests will not be merged.

 Run the Tests Locally